kemalcr/kemalcr.com/guide.md

 - `read_time`: Read time of the file upload.
 - `size`: Size of the file upload.

-Here's a fully working sample for reading an image file upload with key `image1` and saving it under `public/uploads`.
+Here's a fully working sample for reading all the files uploaded and saving it under `public/uploads`.

 ```ruby
 post "/upload" do |env|